 10. Re-sharing the same content across platforms won’t fly in 2023.

-I get it - making fresh content isn’t easy, and with the average social media marketer juggling 4 platforms at once, re-posting is inevitable.
+We get why you'd want to repurpose social content - making fresh posts isn't easy, and with the average social media marketer juggling four platforms at once, re-posting is inevitable.

 The good news is that you don’t have to make content from scratch.
 Instead, tailor it to the unique tone, aesthetic, and demographic of each social app.